Zhu Rongji: Premiership

-Economic liberalization

 Zhu was chosen to become China's fifth premier in March 1998, largely due to his success in managing large macroeconomic projects.
 During his term Zhu continued to focus on issues related to economic development.
 He generally favoured stable, sustainable development supported by robust macroeconomic control measures and a tight monetary policy.
 He continued to promote investment in China's industrial and agricultural sectors.

 Early in his term he began a programme of privatization that lasted throughout his period in office, during which China's private sector experienced rapid growth.
 He responded to the 1997 Asian financial crisis by dramatically reducing the size of the state bureaucracy, maintaining strict capital controls, and through funding massive infrastructure projects.
 During the crisis he refused to devalue the Chinese yuan, and angrily defended his decision when some international leaders suggest that he do so.
 Following the crisis, Zhu advocated improving international financial markets in order to prevent harmful market speculation.

+Zhu's administrative reforms in 1998 reorganized industrial ministries into bureaus under the State Economic and Trade Commission.
+The economic policy role of the State Development and Planning Commission decreased.

-He was successful in reducing the size of the official bureaucracy by half by the end of his term in 2003, though the bureaucracies in districts far from the capital continued to expand, leading to increased tension between some local governments and the farmers whose income supports them.
+In 2003, the State Economic and Trade Commission was restructured into the State-owned Assets Supervision and Administration Commission.
+He reduced the size of the bureaucracy by half by the end of his term in 2003, though the bureaucracies in districts far from the capital continued to expand, leading to increased tension between some local governments and the farmers whose income supports them.

 His reform of state-owned enterprises led to approximately 35% of their workforce, forty million workers, being laid off over five years.
 Zhu introduced limited reforms in China's housing system, allowing residents to own their own apartments for the first time at subsidized rates.

 By the end of Zhu's term as premier, the Chinese economy was stable and growing confidently.
 While foreign direct investment (FDI) worldwide halved in 2000, the flow of capital into mainland China rose by 10%.
 As global firms scrambled to avoid missing the China boom, FDI in China rose by 22.6% in 2002.
-While global trade stagnated, growing by one percent in 2002, mainland China's trade soared by 18% in the first nine months of 2002, with exports outstripping imports. he meets South Korea President Kim Dae-jung and Lee Hee-ho in 2001.
+While global trade stagnated, growing by one percent in 2002, mainland China's trade soared by 18% in the first nine months of 2002, with exports outstripping imports.